nastrandberg/Biotic_homogenisation/README.md

 ## Folders:

 * “Bacon_runs” contains the data for the age-depth models which were not obtained from Neotoma.

+* “Figures” contains all the figures from the paper and SI in PDF format.

 * “Original_pollen_data” contains all the original pollen data including those downloaded from Neotoma.